Icinga/ipl-html/doc/10-Quickstart.md

 <?= Html::h1('Hello there!');
 ```

-This looks better and has the same effect, but the disadvantage that your PHP
+This looks better and has the same effect, at the disadvantage that your PHP
 IDE might not understand your code.
 Let's move on and try to inject some special
 characters: